Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 * standardized font size, position, and style
 * standardized spacing between elements using an 8x8px grid

 Using a color contrast assessment tool, we tested the color contrast of white text on the green background and realized that the contrast between our initial green color and white was not sufficient in order to satisfy Web Content Accessibility Guidelines (WCAG) and American Disabilities Act (ADA) requirements.
-We adjusted our colors accordingly to ensure we comply with these important guidelines and accessibility laws here in the U.S.
+We adjusted our colors accordingly to ensure we comply with these important guidelines and accessibility laws in the U.S.

 Below you can find the final product slides we presented on the last day of class:
 <br><br><br>